Also known as: rolling pistol, pistol roll, rolling single-leg squat, one-leg roll squat

 What is Rolling Pistol Squat?

-The Rolling Pistol Squat is a single-leg calisthenics squat where you lower fully to your heel, roll onto your back, then use momentum to return to standing.
-It targets the quadriceps and calves, challenges balance and hip mobility, and is rated medium difficulty.
+The Rolling Pistol Squat is a single-leg bodyweight squat where you lower to sit on your heel, roll onto your back, then roll forward to stand.
+It targets the quadriceps and calves and is a medium-difficulty leg exercise requiring balance, hip mobility, and control.

 How to Do Rolling Pistol Squat